ooni/spec/backends/bk-005-ooni-run-v2.md

 `GET /api/v2/oonirun/links?is_mine=true&is_expired=true`

 -   `is_mine` , boolean flag to filter only the links of the logged in user.
 Will only work when the Authentication header is used.
--   `is_expired` , boolean flag used to indicate if the listing should include archived links as well.
+-   `is_expired` , boolean flag used to indicate if the listing should include expired links as well.

 ### Response status code